KERELKO/Django-news-app/README.md

 `git clone https://github.com/KERELKO/Django-news-app`
 To use all features of the project you can use docker compose
 `docker compose up`
-If you are using docker compose, then project works in production mode, where DEBUG=False,
+If you use docker compose, then project works in production mode, where DEBUG=False,
 if you want to change it, you can do it directly in settings.prod or in docker-compose.yaml

 ## About improvements